 From Downtown Cancun it’s only a short inexpensive bus ride to The Zona Hotelera but it worked out perfect for us spending a couple of nights in Cancun on budget.

-There are things you can do in Cancun on a budget and as a backpacker and lover of budget travel it’s always good to know where to find these budget activities in Cancun.
+There are things you can do in Cancun on a budget and as a backpacker.
+As a lover of budget travel it’s always good to know where to find these budget activities in Cancun.

-- Hit the pristine beaches of the Zona Hotelera – take a bus from Downtown Cancun to this area and enjoy the resfly cleaned beaches and incredible clear blue waters.
+- Hit the pristine beaches of the Zona Hotelera – take a bus from Downtown Cancun to this area and enjoy the fresfly cleaned beaches and incredible clear blue waters.
 There is public access to the beaches along this strip and once you have access to one beach you have access to them all.

 - Nightlife and drinking – it’s Cancun, partying has to be incorporated into your trip and believe it or not there are budget options here for partying.
 Buy one of the all you can drink nightlife passes from one of the lesser known clubs for $30-$50 and drink the night away.
 (Stay clear of the bigger clubs such as Coco Bongo if you are on a strict budget).